 Day 8: Full Day at Finca Ecologica San Luis + Sunset Overlook

-After having breakfast at Stella’s Cafe, drive 25 minutes southeast to Finca Ecologica San Luis Reserve for an entire day of birding and nature immersion.
+After breakfast at Stella’s Cafe, drive about 25 minutes southeast to Finca Ecologica San Luis Reserve for a full day of birding and nature immersion.

-This is my favorite place to bird in all of Monteverde!
-We liked it so much that we went there twice.
-Once on our own and once with a local birding expert named Dulce Wilson.
-You can contact her on WhatsApp at +506 8739 4345 to check her availability.
+This is my favorite place to bird in all of Monteverde.
+We liked it so much that we went twice — once on our own and once with a local birding guide named Dulce Wilson.
+You can contact her on WhatsApp at +506 8739 4345 to check availability.

-This private reserve features miles of trails and several covered view platforms with feeding stations that draw in a variety of birds.
-I like the covered platforms to keep me dry, even when it rains.
+This private reserve has miles of trails and several covered viewing platforms with feeding stations that attract a wide variety of birds.
+I especially liked the covered platforms because they kept us dry, even when it rained.

-Birds we saw here include the Keel-billed Toucan, Motmots, tons of different Tanagers and Flycatchers, Squirrel Cuckoo, various birds of prey and Woodpeckers.
+Birds we saw here include the Keel-billed Toucan, Motmots, tons of Tanagers and Flycatchers, Squirrel Cuckoos, woodpeckers and several birds of prey.
 There’s also an on-site restaurant with traditional Costa Rican meals and great pizza.

-Kari’s Travel Tip: The final few miles of roads are really bumpy—If you don’t have a 4×4, just go slowly over the ruts.
+Kari’s Travel Tip: The final few miles of road are very bumpy.
+If you don’t have a 4×4, just go slowly over the ruts.

 The valley glows as the sun goes down over the Valley of Escondido.